 Past Reading Groups

-This reading group examined recent public humanities work, across disciplines, and cultivate public humanities projects at Brandeis.
+This reading group examined recent public humanities work across disciplines and cultivated public humanities projects at Brandeis.
 The group identified new publics for humanities scholarship, explored diverse media and genres for engaging audiences, considered opportunities for collaborating across institutional and professional lines, imagined viable public humanities enterprises, and analyzed the curricular implications of public humanities possibilities.
-This group, open to all Brandeis faculty and graduate students, met approximately six times a year, with some invited guests.
-For more information, contact David Sherman.